MY FAITH JOURNEY:

 I became part of FUMC in October 2006.
 I am in the Chancel choir and get involved with Family Promise, United Methodist Men and serve on the Nominating Committee.
 The most important role I do here is setting up the table for Communion which we will be doing very shortly.
 If I was going to be away or if worship was going to be earlier, I would come in on Saturday to set it up.

 I have Jesus first in my life.
 I am not ashamed of it.
 I remember a Bible verse from 1 John 1:9.
 It’s good news as well.
 “If we confess our sins he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 You have been with me through good times and bad times, especially when my Grandmother passed away in 2009 at the age of 94.
-I do love each and everyone of you.
-May God bless each and everyone of you.
+I do love every one of you.
+May God bless you all.